jupyterlab/frontends-team-compass/docs/team/member-guide.md

 (e.g. feature requests, bug reports).
 2. The [Discourse forum](https://discourse.jupyter.org/) for general discussions, support questions, or just as a place where we can inspire each other.
-3. The [Gitter channel](https://app.gitter.im/#/room/#jupyterlab_jupyterlab:gitter.im) for discussions and support questions.
+3. [Zulip](https://jupyter.zulipchat.com) for discussions and support questions.
 4. The [Jupyter Frontends Council mailing list](https://groups.google.com/u/1/g/jupyterlab-council) for discussing membership, none-public questions,... .

 ## How can I help?